flavia-meow1212/AmongUs-Mods-PC-and-Android/READ BEFORE USING.md

 The following files have Among Us hacked and a mod menu for among us

 For support join: https://discord.gg/n3VaKh8

-I DID NOT MAKE THIS I AM ONLY HOSTING IT
+I DID NOT MAKE THIS HACK!
+I AM ONLY HOSTING IT!

 This among us is cracked, I am not making any profit off this.
 The mod menu that is included in the file is a Trojan so dont be scared if your anti virus says that.